 Digirad has two reportable segments: DIS and Product.
-DIS collectively refers to our wholly-owned subsidiaries, Digirad Imaging Solutions, Inc. and Digirad Imaging Systems, Inc. Through DIS, we offer FlexImaging, our mobile and comprehensive leasing service for physicians who wish to perform nuclear cardiology and nuclear medicine procedures in their offices, but may not have the patient volume, capital, or personnel to justify purchasing an imaging system.
-Our product revenue results primarily from selling solid-state gamma cameras, imaging chairs, upgrades and accessories, such as printers, viewing workstations and networking solutions, and from our gamma camera maintenance contracts.
+DIS collectively refers to our wholly-owned subsidiaries, Digirad Imaging Solutions, Inc. and Digirad Imaging Systems, Inc. Through DIS, we offer FlexImaging®, our mobile and comprehensive leasing service for physicians who wish to perform nuclear cardiology and nuclear medicine procedures in their offices, but may not have the patient volume, capital, or personnel to justify purchasing an imaging system.
+Our product revenue results primarily from selling solid-state gamma cameras, imaging chairs and other ancillary items and from our gamma camera maintenance contracts.
 We sell our imaging systems to physician offices, hospitals, and imaging centers primarily in the United States.
 Although we have historically sold a small number of imaging systems internationally, foreign sales were not significant in any of the periods presented below.